Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 Parameters:
 - `strings` (`LIST`), default ``

-Description: Concatenates all strings in a comma-separated list into a single string.
+Description: Concatenates all top-level values in a bracketed list, in order, into a single string.
+Nested lists are kept as individual values.

 ### `join_string_str`